 FILTERS APPLIED TO DATA

-Sex women
+Sex women and men

 Age all

-Other Childbirths in the year
+- -

 E. Standardisation

 The data are standardised before analysis per year, based on age, sex and preferential regime per arrondissement, province and region (standardization based on population in 2021).

 Standardisation renders populations comparable in relation to one or several criteria.
 If a difference is observed between these populations, we can therefore assume that it is not due to the criteria covered by the standardisation process.